Kwpolska-graveyard/kru/kwd/INSTALL.md

 1. Edit the template file.
 Put it the way you want it.
-You have to put ALL of the variables, including T_NOTES.
+You have to put ALL of the variables, including `_KWDNOTES_`.
 Put it like this:

     PURPOSE:
     _KWDPURPOSE_

     INSTALL:
     _KWDINSTRUCTIONS_
     _KWDNOTES_